 Sometimes you just want a budget headset that blocks enough noise for your daily commutes.
-However, finding good noise canceling headphones under $100 can be a bit difficult at times.
+However, finding good noise-canceling headphones under $100 can be a bit difficult at times.

-The best noise canceling headphones under $100 that we've tested so far are the Mpow H5.
+The best noise-canceling headphones under $100 that we've tested so far are the Mpow H5.
 They offer a surprisingly decent build and sound quality for their price range.
-They're an affordable wireless noise canceling over-ear with easy to use controls, an above average battery life and a simple yet sleek design that feels well made.
+They're an affordable wireless noise canceling over-ear with easy to use controls, an above average battery life, and a simple yet sleek design that feels well made.

 Overall, the Mpow H5 deliver a feature-packed and well-rounded experience and much better sound and design.
-If you're looking for a good noise canceling headset and prefer wireless headphones, then they are the best option you can purchase under $100.
+If you're looking for a good noise-canceling headset and prefer wireless headphones, then they are the best option you can purchase under $100.

 If you need a lot more isolation for your daily commutes than the Mpow H5 can provide, then consider the Panasonic RP-HC 800.
 They are an older generation headset that takes AAA batteries so they won't be the most practical headphones for most.
-They're also wired which makes them a bit less convenient than the Mpow H5.
-On the other hand, the RP-HC800 deliver one of the best noise canceling performances for this price range, which makes them a good choice for noisy commutes and to use in loud, noisy environments.
+They're also wired, which makes them a bit less convenient than the Mpow H5.
+On the other hand, the RP-HC800 deliver one of the best noise-canceling performances for this price range, which makes them a good choice for noisy commutes and to use in loud, noisy environments.

 They have a sturdy build quality and should be durable enough to last you a while, but unfortunately, they are not as comfortable as the more premium noise canceling over-ears we've tested.
 Their wired design is also iOS specific so they won't be the ideal choice for Android users.
 If you want the best noise isolation and don't mind having to change batteries somewhat often, then the RP-HC800 are a good choice.

-If you want a well rounded noise-canceling headset and find the Cowin E7 Pro slightly too expensive, then consider the regular Cowin E7 instead.
+If you want a well-rounded noise-canceling headset and find the Cowin E7 Pro slightly too expensive, then consider the regular Cowin E7 instead.
 They sound a bit more muddy and boomy when compared to the E7 Pro.
 The Pro variant also comes with a much better hard carrying case than the pouch provided for the regular E7.
 On the upside, you are getting pretty much the same design and build quality for a cheaper price.
-They also have a better bass range which fans of bass-heavy genres will prefer.
+They also have a better bass range, which fans of bass-heavy genres will prefer.

-If you want a premium looking and feeling noise-canceling headset, then consider the Bluedio T4.
+If you want a premium-looking and feeling noise-canceling headset, then consider the Bluedio T4.
 They are not the most comfortable headphones.
-They also have one of the worse latency performances we've measured so if you watch a lot of videos with your headphones, go for the Bluedio T4S or the newer Bluedio T5 instead.
+They also have one of the worse latency performances we've measured, so if you watch a lot of videos with your headphones, go for the Bluedio T4S or the newer Bluedio T5 instead.

 However, for their price, the Bluedio T4 deliver a solid experience and a decent bass-heavy sound that most fans of bass-heavy genres will enjoy.
-They have a sturdy metal build quality that feels a lot more premium than their price would suggest and they have a decent noise isolation performance that's suitable for an average commute, although they won't isolate you as well as some of the more premium noise canceling headphones that we've tested.
+They have a sturdy metal build quality that feels a lot more premium than their price would suggest and they have a decent noise isolation performance that's suitable for an average commute, although they won't isolate you as well as some of the more premium noise-canceling headphones that we've tested.

 If you want a well-built noise-canceling headset under $100 and like a bit of bass, the Bluedio T4 are good and affordable headphones that will surprise you with performance.
-Unfortunately, they are not suitable at all for watching videos.
+Unfortunately, they are not at all suitable for watching videos.